 Jim was born in Chicago and later moved to Wisconsin with his family.
 He graduated from the Milwaukee County Day School and did his undergraduate studies at Stanford University, where he majored in political science.
 He later earned his law degree at the University of Wisconsin-Madison.

 After serving ten years in the Wisconsin State Legislature, Jim ran for the United States House of Representatives and was elected in November, 1978.

 Jim currently serves on the House Committees on the Judiciary and Foreign Affairs.
-He is the chairman of the Immigration and Border Security Subcommittee and a member of the Crime, Terrorism, Homeland Security and Oversight Subcommittee, as well as the Foreign Affairs Subcommittees of Europe, Eurasia, and Emerging Threats and Africa, Global Health, Global Human Rights, and International Organizations.
+He is the chairman of the Crime, Terrorism, Homeland Security, and Investigations Subcommittee and a member of the Immigration and Border Security Subcommittee, as well as the Foreign Affairs Subcommittees of Europe, Eurasia, and Emerging Threats and Africa, Global Health, Global Human Rights, and International Organizations.
 He was previously the Chairman of the House Science Committee, where he solidified his reputation as an independent leader on science-related issues and oversight.

 Throughout his public life, Jim has been at the forefront of efforts to preserve the sanctity of life, eliminate wasteful government funding spending, and protect the interests of American taxpayers.
 He has regularly been cited by the National Taxypayers Union as one of the most fiscally responsible House Members and is well known for completing his financial disclosure forms down to the penny.

 Recently, Jim has been a leader in the bipartisan, bicameral push to reform America’s broken criminal justice system.
 From his sponsorships of the Due Process Act and the Second Chance Reauthorization Act, Jim’s efforts have focused on changing the way evidence is collected and analyzed, defending innocent Americans against a bloated criminal code, and protecting citizens’ property rights.